Heneral Luna: Critical receptionHeneral Luna received mostly positive reviews from film critics in the Philippines and historians alike.

 Historian and former National Commission for Culture and the Arts chair Ambeth Ocampo strongly recommended the film, calling it "an engaging narrative, supported by wonderful cinematography and grounded on sound historical research."
 He added that "When I previewed the film, I commented that it should not open with a disclaimer simply because it is a cinematic retelling of what many consider textbook history and is not a doctoral dissertation."

 Comparisons have been drawn between Arcilla's portrayal of Luna in the film, and that of the character he played in John Sayles' 2010 film Amigo, which was also set during the Filipino-American War, albeit on a much smaller scale - depicting the war as it was experienced in a single barrio.Philippine Daily Inquirer Arts and Books editor Lito B. Zulueta suggests that "By focusing on arguably the most rugged—and therefore the most dynamic—figure of the Philippine war against the American invaders, Jerrold Tarog’s 'Heneral Luna' revives the historical action movie and in effect, revitalizes two dormant genres—the action film and more important, the historical film."
 Michael Kho Lim from the Daily Tribune also gave a positive review, saying “Timely as it is significant.
 John Arcilla breathes life to Luna.
 Complex.
 Poetic.
 Gripping.”

-Rappler critic Oggs Cruz calls the film “precise in its storytelling and in its depiction of the major players of the revolution," furthering that "John Arcilla is excellent.
+Rappler critic Oggs Cruz calls the film "precise in its storytelling and in its depiction of the major players of the revolution," furthering that "John Arcilla is excellent.
 Tarog makes his character human… and creates an essay of everything that is wrong with our nationhood.
-Tarog’s Heneral Luna is fascinating, beautiful to gaze at, and genuinely affecting.”
-ClickTheCity critic Philbert Ortiz Dy gave the film 5 out of 5 stars, saying "Beyond its obvious technical achievement, Heneral Luna is worth seeing for its audacious approach to tackling our country’s tragic history.
-All at once bold, artful, darkly funny, informed and deeply entertaining, it makes the revolution come alive in surprising, delightful ways.
-This film triumphs in capturing the spirit of its subject, the whole enterprise fueled with a heady mix of rage, irreverence and a genuine love of country.
-It is everything that an Antonio Luna biopic should be.”
+Tarog’s Heneral Luna is fascinating, beautiful to gaze at, and genuinely affecting."

-Rotten Tomatoes, a review aggregator gives the film a score of 75% based on 8 reviews, with an average rating of 5.25/10.
+Rotten Tomatoes, a review aggregator gives the film a score of 79% based on 9 reviews, with an average rating of 5.30/10.
 At Metacritic, the film has a weighted average score of 58 out of 100, based on 5 critics, indicating "mixed or average reviews".
 Heneral Luna received a Grade A from Cinema Evaluation Board of the Philippines.